 E visa USA Lawyer

-At the law offices of Adan G. Vega & Associates, PLLC our attorneys provide high-quality and proficient legal counsel for foreign nationals who wish to apply for an E visa.
-Our founding attorney Adan G. Vega is a Board-Certified Specialist in Immigration and Nationality Law with the State Bar of Texas Board of Legal Specialization and has decades of immigration law experience.
-If you are seeking legal advice from a highly experienced E visa lawyer at a law firm that focuses exclusively on immigration law call 713-527-9606 to learn more about the requirements, procedures, and strategies for obtaining an E visa.
+Our Houston immigration attorneys provide high-quality and proficient legal counsel for foreign nationals.
+Our board-certified immigration attorney in Houston, Texas, Adan Vega, has decades of US immigration law experience.
+If you are seeking legal advice from a highly recommended Houston E visa lawyer call 713-527-9606 to learn more about the requirements, procedures, and strategies.

-Treaties negotiated between the U.S. and other countries provide the legal authorization for E visas which may be issued in two (2) main categories, E-1 for traders and E-2 for investors.
+Treaties negotiated between the U.S. and other countries provide the legal authorization which may be issued in two (2) main categories, E-1 for traders and E-2 for investors.

-The E-2 visa allows a foreign national to invest a substantial amount of money and capital into a U.S. business or enterprise and enter the U.S. to develop and direct the enterprise.
+The E-2 visa allows a foreign national to invest a substantial amount of money and capital into a U.S. enterprise and enter the U.S. to develop and direct the enterprise.
 It is based upon a treaty between the U.S. and the country of which the applicant is a national.
 Our investment and business immigration attorneys in Houston, TX have over 40 years of experience and knowledge in US immigration law and will be able to answer all of your questions.

-The E visas facilitate investment in U.S. businesses and create jobs for U.S. workers.
-Each type of E visa comes with various requirements and restrictions based upon the treaties in place.
-However, these visa categories provide greater opportunities for a lower investment than the immigrant investor visa category of EB-5.
+The E visas facilitate investment in U.S. businesses and create jobs for workers.
+Each type comes with various requirements and restrictions based upon the treaties in place.
+However, these visas provide greater opportunities for a lower investment than the EB-5 immigrant investor visa.
 E visas are generally unlimited in the number of times they can be extended and over time and can open a path to permanent resident status with proper legal planning.
 For more questions get in touch with E visas lawyer Houston, TX – Adan Vega.

 If you are a foreign national seeking to buy a business or engage in substantial business or trade in the United States, we recommend that you obtain experienced legal counsel before filing any applications with the United States Citizenship and Immigration Services (USCIS).